brunoserralheiro/node-tapiuk-backend/README.md

-This application is a REST API usin Loopback 3, express middleware, and built in  AUTH
+This application is a REST API using Loopback 3, express middleware, and built in  AUTH

+It is required to have MongoDB

+the default datasource is

+"mongoDS": {
+    "host": "127.0.0.1",
+    "port": 27017,
+    "url": "",
+    "database": "tapiuk",
+    "password": "",
+    "name": "mongoDS",
+    "user": "",
+    "connector": "mongodb"
+  }

+  if another path is configured, please update the above configuration on server\datasources.json file.

-It is requered to have MongoDB and Node 8 installed on your computer.
+ Node 8 installed on your computer.